Church in Wales working to 'restore damaged relationships' after bishop's 'never trust a Tory' tweet

 The Bishop of Bangor, Andy John, is the acting head of the Church in Wales after the retirement of its Archbishop, John Davies, in May.

 In a statement released on June 18, Bishop John said: "Clergy have a role to play in holding politicians and others to account in their public office.
 In order to do this effectively, clergy need to be respectful and robust in both their delivery and discourse.
-The Bishop of St David's has apologised for the hurt she has caused as a result of her posts on Twitter and the Church in Wales has welcomed her statement.
+The Bishop of St Davids has apologised for the hurt she has caused as a result of her posts on Twitter and the Church in Wales has welcomed her statement.

 "I add my apology on behalf of the Church in Wales; I regret the intemperate language that she used and the hurt it caused.
 I have spoken with the bishop and believe her to be sincere in her apology and that she wishes to improve the way in which her ministry operates in the public domain.